cdcabrera/subscriptions-insights-frontend/CONTRIBUTING.md

 </details>

 <details>
-<summary>Pull request workflow, and testing</summary>
+<summary><h3 style="display: inline-block">Pull request workflow, and testing</h3></summary>

 All development work should be handled through GitHub's fork and pull workflow.

-### Setting up a pull request
+#### Setting up a pull request
-Development PRs should be opened against the `dev` branch.
+Development pull requests (PRs) should be opened against the `dev` branch.
 PRs directly to `main` are discouraged since branch structure represents environment.
-However, exceptions are allowed for
+However, exceptions are allowed, as long those updates are also rebased against the `dev` branch, for...
 - bug fixes
 - build updates

-As long those updates are also rebased against the `dev` branch.

 > If your pull request work contains any of the following warning signs
->  - out of sync commits, is not rebased against the `dev` branch
+>  - out of sync commits (is not rebased against the `dev` branch)
 >  - poorly structured commits and messages
->  - any one commit relies on other commits to work correctly, in the same pull request
+>  - any one commit relies on other commits to work at all, in the same pull request
 >  - dramatic file restructures that attempt complex behavior
 >  - missing, relaxed, or removed unit tests
 >  - dramatic unit test snapshot updates
+>  - affects any file not directly associated with the associated issue being resolved
 >  - affects "many" files
 >
 > You will be encouraged to restructure your commits to help in review.